curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

   I_text("ann")(bold(R)) = integral_(theta_text("in"))^(theta_text("out")) I(bold(R),bold(k)) d bold(k),
 $
 yielding familiar contrast modes such as bright-field (BF), annular bright-field (ABF), annular dark-field (ADF), and high-angle annular dark-field (HAADF) STEM @Crewe_1970 @Pennycook_1991.
-These images are highly interpretable -- especially for crystalline materials -- yet they discard the structural information encoded in the exit-wave phase.
+These images are highly interpretable -- especially for crystalline materials -- leading to their prevalence in materials science characterization.
+However, they discard the structural information encoded in the exit-wave phase.

 The development of fast, low-noise direct electron detectors has enabled recording the full diffraction pattern $I(bold(R),bold(k))$ at every scan position, giving rise to a family of techniques collectively known as 4D-STEM @Levin_2021 @Ophus_2019.
 These datasets retain the full diffractive signature of the probe–specimen interaction, far beyond what can be accessed with scalar annular signals.